eruss4073/testrepo01/README.md

 I've published this as a gh pages project.

 I've added a series of links to markdown docs.
-The user could go to the level two doc, and then to three from there, or they could simply go directy yo the third level.
+The user could go to the alternate doc, and then go into subfolder from there, or they could simply go directy to the md doc in the subfolder.

 [second level](https://github.com/eruss4073/testrepo01/blob/master/docs/alternate.md)